wp-plugins/subscribe2/ReadMe.txt

 **How do I uninstall ReadyGraph?**

 You can deactivate the ReadyGraph features by navigating to the upper-right corner of the “ReadyGraph App” page, clicking the drop-down menu with your email address, and disconnecting your ReadyGraph account.

+**How do I reinstall ReadyGraph after I had deleted?**

+1. Get the latest plugin update/reinstall the plugin.
+2. Disable the plugin
+3. Enable the plugin

 **Can I delay the sign-up pop-up?**